* Iran says it will enrich uranium at higher level

 * "Be careful," Trump tells Tehran

-The U.S.-China trade war has dampened prospects for global economic growth and oil demand.
+Employers added 224,000 jobs last month, the most in five months.
+But the U.S.-China trade war has dampened prospects of global economic growth and oil demand.

-However, lack of concrete progress in resolving an acrimonious trade war between the United States and China means the bar could be very high for the U.S. Federal Reserve not to lower borrowing costs at its July 30-31 policy meeting.
+However, the lack of concrete progress in resolving the acrimonious trade war between the United States and China means the bar could be very high for the U.S. Federal Reserve not to lower borrowing costs at its July 30-31 policy meeting.

 Elsewhere, Japan's core machinery orders fell for the first time in four months in May, posting the biggest monthly drop in eight months in a worrying sign that global trade tensions are taking a toll on corporate investment.

-The owner of Britain's biggest oil pipeline, Ineos, on Sunday said it had started to reduce flows on the Forties pipeline system to repair a processing unit at Scotland's Kinneil plant.
-On Monday it said that flows had fallen to about 180,000 barrels per day (bpd) and that it expects the unit to be back online by Friday.
+The owner of Britain's biggest oil pipeline, Ineos, said on Sunday it had started to reduce flows on the Forties pipeline system to around 150,000 barrels per day until Tuesday to repair a processing unit at Scotland's Kinneil plant.

-The pipeline system typically pumps about 450,000 bpd.
+The pipeline system typically pumps around 450,000 bpd.

-(Additional reporting by Aaron Sheldrick in TOKYO Editing by Kirsten Donovan and David Goodman)
+(Additional reporting by Aaron Sheldrick in TOKYO; Editing by Kirsten Donovan)